-In a Romantic Garden one can never use anything that would remind of ever day life.
+In a Romantic Garden one can never use anything that would remind you of every day life.
 The paths are always slightly overgrown, and the walks are gravel or dirt.
 They bend around the garden in a seemingly unending voyage and present the visitor with surprise and misdirection, all of which are important to helping one to forget his life outside the garden.
 Many types of plants and flora adorn the paths.
 We have one of the largest and most important collections of ancient camellias in the country.
 Many varieties of older camellias can be seen here that cannot be found anywhere else.
-The azalea collection is unequaled anywhere, and this year we have installed a new garden of native azaleas.
-This garden is still in the development phase, but our intention is to have the most comprehensive collection of azaleas in the nation.
+The azalea collection is unequaled anywhere, and we have installed a new garden of native azaleas.

 The seasons here at magnolia offer something special, no matter what time of the year you visit.
 This is nature at its best.
 You can enjoy the azaleas in spring, the hydrangeas in summer, the camellias in fall and winter among many other plants.
 Alligators swim in the pond and many species of birds offer surprise sightings.
 I hope you will take the time to enjoy the Romantic Gardens here at Magnolia.
 They are a different style of garden, but this is the style I personally prefer.
 I never cared for a garden that resembled little tin soldiers in a row.
 A Romantic Garden is the style I envision Eden would have been.